fjuniorr/econometrics-notation/README.md

 sudo mktexlsr
 ```

-# Installations instructions for windows
+# Installations instructions for windows in newer version of Miktex

 ## First install